‘Whitening’ creams undergo a makeover but colorism persists

 ‘Whitening’ creams undergo a makeover but colorism persistsNew

-DUBAI, United Arab Emirates (AP) — For years, cosmetics giants Unilever and L’Oreal have marketed skin whitening creams to women across the globe with less-than-subtle ads promoting “fair skin” as more desirable than naturally darker shades.
-In the wake of mass protests against racial injustice in the U.S., these corporations are re-branding their skin lightening products in Africa, Asia and the Middle East, but for generations of women raised on their messaging, the new marketing is unlikely to reverse deeply rooted prejudices around “colorism”, the idea that fair skin is better than dark skin.
+DUBAI, United Arab Emirates (AP) — For years, cosmetics giants Unilever and L’Oreal have marketed skin whitening creams to women with less-than-subtle ads promoting “fair skin” as more desirable than naturally darker shades.
+In the wake of mass protests against racial injustice in the U.S., these corporations are rebranding their skin lightening products in Africa, Asia and the Middle East.
+But for generations of women raised on their messaging, the new marketing is unlikely to reverse deeply rooted prejudices around “colorism,” the idea that fair skin is better than dark skin.